-I will mention again that it is important to be compassionate with yourself when you are practicing mindfulness.
+I will mention again that it is crucial to be compassionate with yourself when you are practising mindfulness.
 Mindfulness is all about expressing gratitude and being compassionate with yourself and others.

 Do you want support incorporating mindfulness into your daily routine?